Purchases made through links earn us a small commission, at no extra cost to you.

 Visitor Centre: If you decide to explore the south Everglades, we recommend beginning your visit at the Ernest F. Coe Visitor Centre.
 Here you can get maps, brochures and information about ranger-led activities.
 There also is a gallery that features monthly exhibits highlighting the park’s natural and cultural resources.

-- At Flamingo, there is a store and marina where you can rent canoes, kayaks and skiffs, as well as sign up for boat tours of the backcountry and Florida Bay.
+Rentals and Tours: At Flamingo, there is a store and marina where you can rent canoes, kayaks and skiffs, as well as sign up for boat tours of the backcountry and Florida Bay.
 The marina store is open from 9:00 am- 6:00 pm.
 Visit this site for more information about rentals and tours.